 Min.
 80% of the Sub-Funds' assets (excluding cash, and derivatives) are used to meet the environmental or social characteristics promoted by this Sub-Fund.
 A low portion of the Sub-Fund might contain assets which do not promote environmental or social characteristics.
-Examples of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
+Example of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
+The Sub-Fund invest primarily into securities which offer products and services to facilitate the achievements of the SDGs.
 Min.
-10% of the Sub-Funds' assets will be invested in Sustainable Investments.
-The minimum percentage of investments that are aligned with the EU Taxonomy is 0.01%.
-The Sub-Fund's Investment Manager does not commit to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
+50% of the Sub-Funds' assets will be invested in Sustainable Investments.
+The Sub-Fund's Investment Manager does not commit to a minimum share of sustainable investments with an environmental objective aligned with the EU Taxonomy nor to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
 The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments.
 While the Sub-Fund cannot commit to a minimum share of environmentally or socially sustainable investments, such investments may be freely allocated to within the Sub-Fund aggregated sustainable investment commitment disclosed (min.
-10%).
+50%).